 If you’re convinced that you’ll never want to change your chalkboard again, you can spray hairspray on it to set the chalk.
 I personally love having the option to wipe the surface clean someday and come up with a fresh design, so I’m leaving this chalkboard as is.

 I hope that you enjoyed this little DIY chalkboard art tutorial!
 Remember, there are two secrets to an awesome chalkboard: making a pencil draft first, and keeping your chalk sharp.
 If you’re curious to see photos of the rest of our Airbnb, you can do so by clicking here.
-We had so much fun putting it together to make a space that’s comfortable and creative with just the right amount of quirk!
+We stopped renting it out after my toddler was born in September 2018, but it’s still fun to look at the pictures!
+We had so much fun putting the space together to make a space that’s comfortable and creative with just the right amount of quirk.

 Have a wonderful weekend, and thanks very much for reading TPK!